websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/kaleo-forms/kaleo-forms.md

 ## Tracking a Kaleo Forms Entry in the Workflow

-In Liferay 7.4 a new feature was added to the Kaleo Form Admin application's UI: you can track each submitted form's progress through the workflow in a diagram view:
+In Liferay 7.4 Update 15, a new feature was added to the Kaleo Form Admin application's UI: you can track each submitted form's progress through the workflow in a diagram view:

 ![Track each Kaleo Form through the workflow.](./kaleo-forms/images/07.png)